github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 #### Test case 2: When the variant analysis state is not "pending"
 1. Query history is loaded when VSCode starts
-2. Handles when action workflow was cancelled while VSCode was closed
+2. Handles when action workflow was canceled while VSCode was closed
 3. Can open query history item
     1. Manually by clicking on them
     2. Automatically when VSCode starts (if they were open when VSCode was last used)